Certified Spinning® Instructor & Personal Trainer

 If you have ever taken an indoor cycling class, then you know how fun they can be.
 Apart from all the other benefits, many people turn to indoor cycling to lose weight; this high-intensity class torches up to 600 calories in a single workout, but do you burn more calories when seated or standing on a spin

-Is It Better to Sit or Stand on a Stationary
+Is It Better to Cycle Standing or Sitting on a Stationary

 Before we get into whether it is better to sit or stand while riding, we first should talk about what type of exercise